 The ACA requires exchanges to select and offer coverage through "qualified health plans" (QHPs) certified by the exchange and to monitor QHP coverage and quality.
 Exchanges must offer a choice of QHPs at each of five federally specified coverage levels (platinum, gold, silver, bronze, and catastrophic) to individuals, as well as through the Small Business Health Options Program (SHOP).
 QHP selection must adhere to specific standards, accreditation, and quality rating and measurement processes.
-Federal law also directs health plans to reduce cost sharing on essential health benefits for individuals living at or below 400% of FPL in a silver-level QHP.
+Federal law also directs health plans to reduce cost sharing on essential health benefits for individuals living at or below 400250% of FPL in a silver-level QHP.
+Furthermore, premium tax credits will be extended to individuals living at or below 400% of FPL.

 The Exchange is deliberating on the cost-sharing provisions for QHPs, including the extent to which cost-sharing components of benefit plans should be standardized (an option under the same law that established California's Exchange).
+The state law that established the Exchange gave the board the option to standardize benefits of health plans offered through the Exchange.
+In February 2013, Covered California announced it will require all participating health plans to offer standardized benefits to consumers.
+Standard designs will help consumers compare the full array of benefits each plan will feature.

-State Action & Lead Status Implementation Date Determine and approve cost- sharing provisions for QHPs.
-Lead: Exchange Board action pending to standardize health benefits in the Exchange.
+ı State Action & Lead Status Implementation Date Determine and approve cost- sharing provisions for QHPs.
+Lead: Exchange Board action pending taken to standardize health benefits in the Exchange.
 10/1/2013 2.
 Select and offer QHPs in the Individual and SHOP exchanges.
-Lead: Exchange Board decision pending on extent of alignment of QHPs between Individual and SHOP exchanges; request for proposals for qualified health plans to be released 11/2012; bidders' responses due 1/2013; contracts with selected QHP issuers to be executed by 6/2013 for open enrollment on 10/1/2013.
-3. Establish policies and operations for SHOP.Lead: Exchange Policy decision pending on employer offerings/employee choice of plans in SHOP; solicitation for contracted vendor to manage SHOP underway; selection of vendor expected by 1/2013.
+Lead: Exchange Board decision pending on extent of alignment of QHPs between Individual and SHOP exchanges; rRequest for proposals for qualified health plans to be released 11/2012; first round of bidders' responses due 1/24/2013; contracts with selected QHP issuers to be executed by 6/2013 for open enrollment on 10/1/2013.
+3. Establish policies and operations for SHOP.
+Lead: Exchange Policy decision made to implement pending on employer offerings/employer choice of plans in SHOP; solicitation for contracted vendor Pinnacle Claims Management selected to manage SHOP administrative functions underway; selection of vendor expected by 1/2013.
 10/1/2013